shiguelita/-folio/_notebook/2019-01-10-my_experience_with_udacity.markdown

 ### **The Nanodegree**
 <br/>
 The program has 3 modules, a final project plus a few extras.
 The deadline for doing it is 6 months, being possible to complete before, if you have time to dedicate during the week.
-Você tem direito a um suporte semanal com algum instrutor e também utilizar o *Slack* como plataforma para tirar dúvidas com outros alunos e monitores.
+You have the right to a weekly support with some instructor and also to use Slack as platform to ask questions with other students and monitors.

 **Term 1 - Supervised Learning**